Hackaton-VAC/Hackathon-F8-2021/README.md

 - Vuforia: augmented reality engine used to detect the plane where the user wants to place the objects.
 We integrated it directly with Unity and used the Ground Plane feature.
 - Wit.ai: NLU interface developed by Facebook.
 We integrated it with Unity through HTTP requests.
 We also used the speech to text capabilities to process the voice interaction sent for the user and extract the entities and intents with the NLU model.
 - IBM Watson Speech to Text: as we did not have an endpoint to perform text-to-speech with wit.ai, we decided to use the IBM Watson text-to-speech API, so that the virtual assistant of our application could respond to all the user's commands also by voice.
 We used the Unity SDK generated for IBM to integrate it directly with Unity.

+## User privacy
+Our application never stores any type of user data or their interaction with it.
+The only data stored is made on the side of Wit.ai upon receiving the instructions from the clients.
+This should not initially contain personal information, because it is not prompted to the user, but as system administrators it is possible to apply periodic maintenance tasks to remove those records.

 ## Demo video